eliot-akira/afinity/README.md

 ### View

-The HTML attribute `data-bind` is used to bind model to view, and vice versa if it's an input element.
-That's it: there is no other templating logic.
-Looping through collections, conditional states, must be handled by object methods, or in the context.
+The HTML attribute `data-bind` is used to bind model property to view, and vice versa if it's an input element.
+All other templating logic like looping through collections, conditional states, must be handled by object methods, or in the context.

 #### Template as string